Management5Exceptions/ProjectManagement/README.md

 ## General Requirements
  - Targeted versions must be iOS 12.0 and later.

-# Usage
-The installation guide will lead you through the following steps:
- - <a href="https://github.com/5exceptions-rakeshdiwan/mine-personal/new/main?readme=1#appylar-android-sdk">Add Appylar to Gradle</a>
- - <a href="https://github.com/5exceptions-rakeshdiwan/mine-personal/new/main?readme=1#appylar-android-sdk">Setup the SDK configuration</a>
- - <a href="https://github.com/5exceptions-rakeshdiwan/mine-personal/new/main?readme=1#appylar-android-sdk">Add BannerView to the application</a>
- - <a href="https://github.com/5exceptions-rakeshdiwan/mine-personal/new/main?readme=1#appylar-android-sdk">Add Interstitial to the application</a>

 # Step 1: Add Appylar to your Gradle

 Make sure `Cocoapods` is available in your project's root file(ViewController).